KristynaSodomkova/katabankaccount/README.md

 # katabankaccount
-This repository is creates to try a TDD approach to solve https://sammancoaching.org/kata_descriptions/bank_account.html this kata.
+This repository is created to try a TDD approach to solve https://sammancoaching.org/kata_descriptions/bank_account.html this kata.
 I am using Pytest framework.